virtual-labs/exp-freedom-system-forced-vibration-nitk/experiment/experiment-name.md

-## Motor on a Foundation as a Two Degree of Freedom System - Forced vibration with rotating unbalance
+## Motor on a Foundation as a 2DOF system - Forced Vibration with rotating unbalance